 The closest ski resort to the NYC metro area has given New Yorkers a reason to celebrate with a major expansion of Hunter Mountain Ski Resort.
 Only a 2 1/2 hour drive from Manhattan, it’s location and extensive expansion makes the resort a major player among the likes of iconic resorts such as New York’s Whiteface Mountain, Vermont’s Killington, and Maine’s Sugarloaf.
 According to an article published in Forbes Magazine, Hunter Mountain’s owner, Peak Resorts, claims this expansion to be the first major ski resort project in the east in 15 years.
 The New York Daily News dubbed it to be “The granddaddy of all the nearby ski areas.”
-Improvements include 5 new trails with 43 new acres of skiable terrain and new high speed 6 passenger lift.
+Improvements include 9 new trails with (5 new trails and 4 new glades) and 80 new acres (over a third more terrain) of skiable terrain.

 The 9 million dollar Hunter North project is scheduled to be ready for the 2018-2019 season.
-Overall, the skiable area will increase by 25%.
+Overall, the skiable area will increase by 33% at Hunter.
 Moreover, for skiers wishing to get away from the crowd, the glades area will increase an astounding 800%.
 A new high-speed 6-pack chair will service the new trails.
-This addition will distinguish Hunter Mountain as the only resort in New York to enjoy the time-saving benefits of having a six-pack chair lift.
+This addition will distinguish Hunter Mountain as the only resort in New York State to have two, as they installed their first high speed 6 passenger lift over 5 years ago.

 Contrary to industry giants like Vail and Alterra Mountain Company, Peaks is small by comparison with 14 facilities in the North East region.
 Peak Resorts is planning on investing another $22 million on its new flagship Carinthia Base Lodge located at Mount Snow, an early adopter of 9 terrain parks which it installed 10 years ago.